"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

 Acute overdoses of zidovudine have been reported in pediatric patients and adults.
 These involved exposures up to 50 grams.
 No specific symptoms or signs have been identified following acute overdosage with zidovudine apart from those listed as adverse events such as fatigue, headache, vomiting, and occasional reports of hematological disturbances.
-All patients recovered without permanent sequelae.
-Hemodialysis and peritoneal dialysis appear to have a negligible effect on the removal of zidovudine while elimination of its primary metabolite, 3'- azido-3'-deoxy-5'-0-P-D-glucopyranuronosylthymidine (GZDV), is enhanced.
+Patients recovered without permanent sequelae.
+Hemodialysis and peritoneal dialysis appear to have a negligible effect on the removal of zidovudine while elimination of its primary metabolite, 3'-azido-3'-deoxy-5'-O-β-D-glucopyranuronosylthymidine (GZDV), is enhanced.
+If overdose occurs, the patient should be monitored for evidence of toxicity and given standard supportive treatment as required.

 Additional Retrovir Information